-To be considered for need-based scholar-ships, grants, loans, or federal work-study, students must complete an application separate from the admission application.
-The Free Application for Federal Student Aid (FAFSA) form should be submitted in January or February preceding the academic year the student plans on attending ASU West.
-The priority deadlines for completed applications are March 1 for fall semester and November 1 for spring semester.
-If an application is received after the priority date, the student will be less likely to receive grants and scholarships due to funding limitations.
+To be considered for financial aid, all students must complete the Free Application for Federal Student Aid (FAFSA).
+The FAFSA is available in paper form at any high school, college, or university or it can be completed on the web at www.fafsa.ed.gov.
+The FAFSA should be completed in January or early February preceding the academic year the student plans on attending ASU West.
+The priority date for submitting the FAFSA is February 15.
+Applications completed after the priority date are processed; however, students will be less likely to receive scholarships, grants and federal work-study due to funding limitations.